davidjohnbaker1/rForPsychHandbook/README.md

 This book is a handbook that will allow anyone wanting to go through the psychologoical statistics rotation at LSU and be able to learn R in the process.

+[To see the current build of the book check out the link here!!(https://davidjohnbaker1.github.io/rForPsychHandbook/)

 ## To Do List